 The Campus Neighborhoods Revitalization Corporation (CNRC) is a collaborative partnership between the City of Morgantown and West Virginia University, incorporated in 2002.
-Its mission is to address infrastructure and housing needs in the neighborhoods surrounding the main campus of West Virginia University (WVU).
+Its mission is to work closely with the City and WVU as developer of Tax Increment Financing projects to address infrastructure and housing needs in the neighborhoods surrounding the main campus of West Virginia University (WVU).

 "Sunnyside Up" is a moniker for CNRC referencing the first major revitalization project undertaken by this corporation, namely the development and implementation of a Revitalization Plan for the Sunnyside neighborhood.
 Sunnyside is located immediately to the west of WVU's Downtown Campus.
 It encompasses more than 130 acres of land between Campus Drive, Jones Avenue, Eighth Street and the banks of the Monongahela River.
 A map of the revitalization area can be found elsewhere on this website.